alicious/lostincolorspace/README.md

 ### Color Pop Quiz ###
 *1 or more players*
+*3 blinks per player*

 SET UP:
-* Give each player one goal, and one primary/chip pair to keep in hand.
+* Give each player a hand of one goal, and one primary/chip pair.
 * On the count of three, long press your paint chips to start the timer and score keeper.

 GAME PLAY: